thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 I'll explain everything I said here with sufficient documentory evidence in this article.
 I will also give you evidence based reasons as to why we should oppose this fascistic move tooth & nail.

 TLDR: I will boycott this fascist NRC & will not submit my documents for verification.
 You all should do the same & join street protests to oppose this.
-If enough of us boycott it, here is nothing they can do about it.
+If enough of us boycott it, there is nothing they can do about it.

 ## Background